Artillery fuze: Graze

 Graze fuzes function when the shell is suddenly slowed down, e.g. by hitting the ground or going through a wall.
 This deceleration causes the firing pin to move forward or the detonator to move backward so that one strikes the other.
 Graze is the only percussion mechanism that can be used in base fuzes.

 Such a fuze is usually an inertially fired fuze (such as a base fuze mentioned above) that has special features to increase the chance of the fuze functioning if it hits the target at a highly oblique angle that can frequently jam or "blind" such fuzes due to the high sideways forces generated.
-For example, the later WWII German Navy armor-piercing projectile base fuzes ("Bodenzunder") had such fuzes of several kinds, with the weighted firing pin and the explosive detonator pellet both free to move, held apart only by friction or a light spring, after arming in flight by removing a series of rotating shutters locking them in place before firing the projectile.
+For example, the later WWII German Navy armor-piercing projectile base fuzes ("Bodenzünder") had such fuzes of several kinds, with the weighted firing pin and the explosive detonator pellet both free to move, held apart only by friction or a light spring, after arming in flight by removing a series of rotating shutters locking them in place before firing the projectile.
 Thus, on a highly oblique – "glancing" or "grazing" – impact, there was a higher chance that at least one of them would be free to move toward the other and be thrown toward the other during the target impact with enough force to explode the detonator and start the shell explosive train.
 There are other design variations for this effect.